d2s/Documentation/docs/Parameters.md

 	- sample `--max-size=5MB`
 - `--suffix` - set suffix on files
 	- sample <code>--suffix= _\`date +'%Y-%m-%d.%H.%M'`</code> see last picture for result
+		- I have experienced some variations regarding the suffix.
+Some OS will not set the correct suffix using the above.
+If so is true use `--suffix= _$(date +%Y-%m-%d.%H.%M)` instead.
 - `delete` - delete the parameter
 	- deletes the parameter when `OK` button is selected
 	- or just delete the `value` string